 Hollywood Walk of Fame and Chinese Theater

 Since this was my first time in LA I had to do the touristy things to do in Los Angeles and see the Hollywood Walk of Fame and Chinese Theater.

 While the Hollywood Walk of Fame was underwhelming and kind of gross, I loved the outside of the Chinese Theater and the hand and footprints in the cement.
-It was fun searching for my favorite movie stars and seeing what they wrote.
+It was fun searching for my favorite movie stars and see what they wrote.
 I even found my “Boyfriend” Donald Duck, which I didn’t know would be there.

 I did go on a search for my favorite actor of all time from my favorite movie, Humphrey Bogart who starred in Casablanca.
 It is one of the best movies of all time.